top of page

 Hi!
 Thanks for visiting my website.
 My name is Cathy Painter, and I am a Licensed Veterinary Technician (LVT), a Certified Behavior Consultant Canine—Knowledge Assessed (CBCC-KA), a Fear Free Certified Trainer and an Elite Fear Free Certified Technician.
 I am proud to have previously chaired the education committee for the Association of Professional Dog Trainers.

-I follow LIMA guidelines and the Humane Hierarchy.
 The main tools I use to achieve behavior change are good management followed by positive reinforcement.
 This means I will help you set your pet up for success and then I will reward the behaviors we want A LOT.

 I strongly believe continuing education is the key to successful animal training and behavior modification.